usaid-cs/yesterday-i-learned/random.md

 1. [SIL](https://en.m.wikipedia.org/wiki/Safety_integrity_level) level 4 *requires* that you write yoda statements.
 1. Bump keys have every slot cut to the lowest position and the shoulder cut enough to allow it to be pushed in just a bit farther than a normal key.
 1. Germany emphasises that its flag is red, black and [gold, not yellow](https://en.wikipedia.org/wiki/Flag_of_Germany#Color), to symbolise the [Austrian empire](https://en.wikipedia.org/wiki/Austrian_Empire).
 The [RAL](https://en.wikipedia.org/wiki/RAL_colour_standard) (German RAL Institute) therefore named that colour "rapeseed yellow".
-1. Google's cut-off for "tomorrow" is 5am.
+1. Google Assistant's cut-off for "tomorrow" is 5am.
 1. [Uncle Sam](https://en.wikipedia.org/wiki/Uncle_Sam) was rumoured to be a meatpacker from New York.
 1. [Shotgun microphones](https://en.wikipedia.org/wiki/Microphone#Shotgun_and_parabolic_microphones) work better than parabolic microphones in capturing lower frequencies from a long distance.
 1. The phillips screwdriver is sharp, and is [unintentionally designed to cam out](https://en.wikipedia.org/wiki/Cam_out) (turn too much and pop itself out).
 The [pozidriv](https://en.wikipedia.org/wiki/List_of_screw_drives#Pozidriv) screwdriver is flat, and is designed to *not* cam out.
 Unfortunately using the wrong screwdriver for the two types of screws, even if they are both crosses, will damage them.